Anton495/bybit-data-downloader/README.md

 The stablecoins and fiatcoins classification sets are defined in bybit_verify_groups.py and imported by all 4 downloader scripts.
 Adding a new stablecoin or fiat currency requires updating only the set in bybit_verify_groups.py.

+> **Important: check classification accuracy regularly.** New groups are not added in real-time.

 ### Futures trades and orderbook

 | Group | Shorthand | Description | Example symbols |